History of Internet Explorer: United States v. Microsoft

 In a legal case brought by the US Department of Justice and twenty U.S. states, Microsoft was accused of breaking an earlier consent decree, by bundling Internet Explorer with its operating system software.
 The department took issue with Microsoft's contract with OEM computer manufacturers that bound the manufacturers to include Internet Explorer with the copies of Microsoft Windows they installed on systems they shipped.
 It would not allow the manufacturer to put an icon for any other web browser on the default desktop in place of Internet Explorer.
 Microsoft maintained that integration of its web browser into its operating system was in the interests of consumers.

 Microsoft asserted in court that IE was integrated with Windows 98, and that Windows 98 could not be made to operate without it.
 Australian computer scientist Shane Brooks later demonstrated that Windows 98 could in fact run with IE files removed.
 Brooks went on to develop software designed to customize Windows by removing "undesired components", which is now known as LitePC.
 Microsoft has claimed that the software did not remove all components of Internet Explorer, leaving many dynamic link library files behind.

 On April 3, 2000, Judge Jackson issued his findings of fact that Microsoft had abused its monopoly position by attempting to "dissuade Netscape from developing Navigator as a platform", that it "withheld crucial technical information", and attempted to reduce Navigator's usage share by "giving Internet Explorer away and rewarding firms that helped build its usage share" and "excluding Navigator from important distribution channels".

 Jackson also released a remedy that suggested Microsoft should be broken up into two companies.
 This remedy was overturned on appeal, amidst charges that Jackson had revealed a bias against Microsoft in communication with reporters.
 The findings of fact that Microsoft had broken the law, however, were upheld.
-Seven months later, the Department of Justice agreed on a settlement agreement with Microsoft.
+Seven months later, the Department of Justice agreed to a settlement agreement with Microsoft.
 As of 2004, although nineteen states have agreed to the settlement, Massachusetts is still holding out.